velotoxicsounds/Microsoft-Rewards-Bot/README.md

 <h2>Features</h2>

 - Completes PC search, Edge search, Mobile search via user agents
-- Retrieves top daily searches via google trends' API
+- Retrieves top daily searches via Google Trends' API
 - Completes polls, all types of quizzes (multiple choice, click and drag and reorder), and explore dailies
 - Headless mode (Confirmed working on DigitalOcean linux droplet)
 - Supports unlimited accounts via JSON, in randomized order.
 - Randomized search speeds
-- Logs errors and info by default, can log executed commands and search terms via changing log.level to logging.DEBUG
+- Logs errors and info by default, can log executed commands and search terms by changing the log level to DEBUG
 - Tested and confirmed working for U.S. and U.K. (more to come!)

 <h2>REQUIREMENTS</h2>